-In 2018, 9 HCV households and 8 public housing households received car repairs.
-A total of \$7,907.01 was spent with the average repair costing \$465.13.
-16 households maintained employment and 1 post-secondary student remained enrolled in school.
+In 2019, 11 HCV households and 12 public housing households received car repair.
+A total of \$10,000 was spent with an average repair costing \$454.55.
+All households maintained employment because of the program.

-Activity 11-2 Partner with DCHI to Create the Full Circle Program - Providing Year Round Social, Educational, Health and Recreational Opportunities for Youth and Elderly Residents.
+Activity 11-2 Create the Full Circle Program - Providing Year Round Social, Educational, Health and Recreational Opportunities for Youth and Elderly Residents.
 This initiative partnered with Douglas County Housing, Inc. to allow the agency to reduce cost and rely less on tax dollars by focusing on funding through grants to serve households with children.
-The Full Circle Program serves as a year round program that provides a free, safe and positive place for youth ages 7-18, from households receiving housing assistance to spend time in a constructive manner and avoid educational regression.
-Services focus on out-of-school learning, self-development and mentoring through programming tailored for each unique individual.